Does my child need speech therapy?

 What type of payments do you accept?

 Twin Cities Speech Therapy is a private-pay clinic.
-We accepts checks, debit cards, credit cards, PayPal and FSA/HSA cards.
+We accepts debit cards, credit cards, PayPal, and Venmo.

 What communities do you serve?